Telerik-Verified-Plugins/AppleWatch/README.md

 AppleWatch Cordova plugin
 =========================

 An AppleWatch plugin which requires no native code.
-You build the Watch UI with plain old JavaScript!

-Mostly done, a few things will change before the 1.0.0 release, but most major parts are ready for primetime!
+The Watch UI is built with plain old JavaScript!

 ##UI widgets